Does Anxiety Therapy Work?

 - Dialectical Behavioral Therapy - DBT is used to teach people effective ways to control their emotions.
 The focus is on mindfulness and stress management.

 Some medications can be prescribed by a psychiatrist or doctor to help you gain control of your anxiety.
-If you are taking a medication for your anxiety, it's a good idea to use other forms of therapies as well to learn how to manage your emotions.
+If you are taking medication for your anxiety, it's a good idea to use other forms of therapies as well to learn how to manage your emotions.

 Many people find relief with alternative therapies.
 Even if you are using other treatments with your anxiety, these options can still be helpful in addition to your other treatments.
 This can include things like meditation, mindfulness, yoga, journaling, self-care, and aromatherapy.